mike-flanagan/contraceptive-use-in-indonesia/README.md

-# Contraceptive Method Public Health Project
+# Contraceptive Method Choices of Married Women in Indonesia

 ## Overview
 In this project, we examine a dataset of contraceptive methods used by married Indonesian women to see what insights and predictions can be made based on various demographic and socioeconomic variables.